 I felt like I was trapped inside the Eagles song Hotel California.
 “You can check in any time you like, but you can never leave…”

 90 minutes later we were told to proceed to another gate at the opposite end of the building, where we waited for another hour while four people manually compared passenger lists with pencils.
-The plane took off eventually and I imagined the crew would offer an apologize or even some refreshments on this hot summer day, but all we got for the entire trip was a glass of water.
+The plane took off eventually and I imagined the crew would offer an apologize or even some refreshments on this hot summer day, but all we got during the entire trip was a glass of water.

 Anyhow, we landed in Brussels during the afternoon.
 The initially long transit time of three hours had no chance of withstanding this four-hour delay, so naturally we missed our connecting flight but managed to get seats on a plane four hours later.
-Arriving at the final destination close to midnight, 7 hours late.
+Arriving at the final destination close to midnight, seven hours late.
 As a parting gift from Iberia, the luggage was missing.

 It’s not Air France standards, but close.

-Update: A woman recently left a message at the answering machine.
+Update: A woman recently left a message on my answering machine.
 She basically said that “your luggage has arrived, call me”.
 Unfortunately she forgot to specify her number, and redial didn’t work since it was a protected number.
 Aaargh.